mjowen/MathematicalModelsOfCoagulation-AreWeThereYet/README.md

 To use this code follow the installation steps below.

 ### Prerequisites and Version Numbers
 This code is written and tested in Python ver.
-3.7.9 however any Python version (not including Python 2 or earlier) should be suitable.
+3.7.9.
 In addition to this Numpy (ver.
 1.19.3), Scipy (ver.
 1.7.0) and Matplotlib (ver 3.4.2) are also used throughout this project.

 ### Installation
 There are 2 methods for downloading the project.